What Is Tax Liability? How to Determine What You Owe the IRS

 The Total Amount You Owe to the IRS

-The word “liability” has a certain negative ring to it and with good reason.
-Technically, it means you’re responsible for something.
-Combine it with the word “tax” and you see where this is going.
+Having “liability” means that you’re responsible for something.
+Combine that with the word “tax” and you see where this is going.
 A tax liability is a tax debt you’re responsible for paying to any taxing authority, but commonly the Internal Revenue Service.

 It’s Not Just Income Tax

-Tax liability isn’t just limited to any income tax you might owe.
-The term covers all forms of taxes, such as capital gains and self-employment tax, as well as interest and penalties.
-That installment agreement you entered into for last year’s taxes is payable with interest, so the interest is added to your total tax liability.
-If you took an early distribution from a retirement account that was subject to the 10 percent penalty, that’s included in your total tax liability, too.
+That installment agreement you might have entered into for last year’s taxes is payable with interest, so the interest is added to your total tax liability.
+If you took an early distribution from a retirement account that was subject to the 10% penalty, that’s included in your total tax liability, too.

 Income Tax Rates

-Consider this range: You’re single and you earn just $9,525 in 2018.
-This puts you in a 10 percent tax bracket so your income tax liability is $952.
-If you earn $80,000, this pushes you up into a 22 percent tax bracket on the portion of your income that exceeds $38,700.
+If you earn $95,000, however, this pushes you up into a 24% tax bracket on the portion of your income that exceeds $84,200.
 And if you’re married and you and your spouse jointly earn $200,000 a year?
-This bumps you into a 24 percent tax bracket for the portion of your income that exceeds $165,000.
+This puts you in a 24% tax bracket as well for the portion of your income that exceeds $168,400.

 Capital Gains Taxes

-If you owned the asset for less than a year, it's a short-term gain so it's added to your tax liability as ordinary income and according to your tax bracket.
+If you owned the asset for less than a year, it's a short-term gain so it's added to your tax liability as ordinary income and it's taxed according to your tax bracket.

-If this all sounds pretty dismal so far, you can relax a little.
 These factors are just the beginning of your tax liability.
-The tax code lets you whittle away at your taxable income with deductions.
+The Internal Revenue Code (IRC) kindly allows you to whittle away at your taxable income with various deductions.

-The Tax Cuts and Jobs Act takes away the deduction for personal exemptions in 2018, which will hit some taxpayers hard.
-For the 2017 tax year, however, you can deduct a $4,050 exemption for yourself, one for your spouse if you're married, and one each of your dependents.
-That can really add up.
-Even with just one exemption for yourself because you're single, it would drop your taxable income from $80,000 to $75,950—and that's just one available deduction.
+The Tax Cuts and Jobs Act of 2018 took away the deduction for personal exemptions, which will hit some taxpayers hard.
+You could deduct a $4,050 exemption for yourself, one for your spouse if you're married, and one each of your dependents in the 2017 tax year.
+Even with just one exemption for yourself because you're single, it would drop your taxable income from $80,000 to $75,950.

-Unfortunately, the exemption goes away under the terms of the TCJA, at least from 2018 until 2025.
+Unfortunately, that exemption went away under the terms of the TCJA, at least from 2018 until 2025.
 But plenty of other deductions and tax credits remain intact.

-The lesson here is that your tax liability is not based on what you earned in a given year.
-It’s based on what you earned less the personal exemptions in 2017 and less the standard deduction for your filing status or your itemized deductions if you decide to itemize instead.
+Your tax liability is not based on the total you earn in a given year.
+It’s based on what you earn less the standard deduction for your filing status or your itemized deductions if you decide to itemize instead.
 It’s based on what’s left after subtracting these figures, as well as any other deductions or tax credits you might be eligible for...and there are a few of those, too.

 Don’t Forget Tax Credits

 Refundable tax credits don’t just subtract from your tax liability.
 The IRS will send you a refund for any balance that's left over if they reduce your liability to zero.
 If you have only a $500 tax liability on line 15 and you're eligible to claim that $1,000 refundable credit, the IRS will pay you instead and send you the $500 difference.